Brooklyn Museum: American art

-The museum's collection of American art dates its first bequest of Francis Guy's Winter Scene in Brooklyn in 1846.
+Francis Guy's Winter Scene in Brooklyn (c.
+1820) was the first object in the museum's collection of American art, bequeathed in 1846.
 In 1855, the museum officially designated a collection of American Art, with the first work commissioned for the collection being a landscape painting by Asher B. Durand.
 Items in the American Art collection include portraits, pastels, sculptures, and prints; all items in the collection date to between c.
 1720 and c.
 1945.

 Represented in the American art collection are works by artists such as William Edmondson (Angel, date unknown), John Singer Sargent's Paul César Helleu sketching his wife Alice Guérin (ca. 1889); Georgia O'Keeffe's Dark Tree Trunks (ca. 1946), and Winslow Homer's Eight Bells (ca. 1887).
 Among the most famous works in the collection are Gilbert Stuart's portrait of George Washington and Edward Hicks's The Peaceable Kingdom.
 The museum also holds a collection by Emil Fuchs.

 Works from the American art collection can be found in various areas of the museum, including in the Steinberg Family Sculpture Garden and in the exhibit, American Identities: A New Look, which is contained within the museum's Visible Storage ▪ Study Center.
 In total, there are approximately 2,000 American Art objects held in storage.

 Selections from the American collection

 Asian art

 In 2019, the museum reopened its Japanese and Chinese exhibits, after reinstalling its Korean section in 2017.
-The Chinese section offers pieces from more than 5,000 years of Chinese art and will show contemporary pieces on a regular schedule.
+The Chinese section offers pieces from more than 5,000 years of Chinese art and shows contemporary pieces on a regular schedule.
 The Japanese gallery, with its 7,000 pieces, is the largest of the museum's Asian collection and is known for its works from the Ainu people.
+The museum also possesses a special edition of One Hundred Famous Views of Edo that incorporates special metallic dust.
+It was donated to the museum in the 1930s, unbound in the 1970s, put on display in 2000, and then displayed again in 2024.
 The museum is also home to works from Bhutan, India, Nepal, Pakistan and southeast Asia.